Skip to content

 • Person-centred practice – beginning with person-centred planning but then moving into how those plans are converted into delivery, we emphasise methodologies and approaches that ensure each service user’s individuality is recognised and that their care and support is right for them

-• Choice, dignity and control – working with people in an empowering way that recognises their autonomy
+• Choice, dignity and control – working with service users and individuals in an empowering way that recognises their autonomy – for example, providing them a menu of services and degree of control in choosing their carer.

-• Safeguarding – balancing the tenets of empowerment and enablement with the duty to safeguard and protect people from avoidable harm.
+• Safeguarding – balancing the tenets of empowerment and enablement with the duty to safeguard and protect people from avoidable harm by following relevant legislation, such as The Care Act 2014 and the Safeguarding Vulnerable Groups Act 2006.

 Our team can provide your business with support and advice on all aspects of your tender response, ensuring you are successfully covering key criteria.